An exclusive field trip, organized by Oriol Plans-Casal, for IMAL 2018 participants takes place on September 09.

 Footage from IMAL 2016 and other information can now be found in our online archive.

-The documentation of IMAL is online!
-Get an impression of the unique atmosphere ....
-Scroll down this page and enjoy ...
+The official IMAL documentary is now online!
+Get a sense of the unique atmosphere here ....
+Scroll down and enjoy ...

-The preparation of 4th IMAL starts.
-Looking forward to welcome piano students from all over the world in 2018.
+Preparation for the 4th IMAL has begun.
+We look forward to welcoming piano students from all over the world in 2018.